 This is How to Get Cut The Right Way

 The tried-and-true information on how to get cut comes down to the bare basics.
 I wrote this article due to endless emails and the mass confusion online confusing general weight loss with getting cut and defined.
-There is a difference between losing weight and stripping body fat to get shredded.
+There is a difference between losing weight and stripping body fat to get cut.
 It’s a combination of diet, weight training, cardio, and even optional supplements.
 Here’s the stuff you need to know to create the body of your dreams.

 It’s Not Just Nutrition, It’s Dieting